 The sensors (electrodes), which are small metal plates attached to a short wire that connects to the neurofeedback amplifier will be placed on your forehead and earlobes.
 The sensors will assess the electrical impulses coming from your brain and send that electrical signal from your brain to the neurofeedback amplifier.

-We are located in the heart of Central Phoenix near 16th St. and Northern Ave.
-Please contact us if you have any difficulty accessing our facility.
+We are located in the heart of Central Phoenix near 16th St. and Northern Ave and in the East Valley in Mesa near the Superstition Highway (60).
+Please contact us if you have any difficulty accessing our Clinics.

 Please reach out to our team if you have questions.